 If you missed the webinar, be sure to view it on-demand here.

-During the webinar, we polled the audience to discover their greatest digital communication need.
-The largest majority (65%) answered wanting to gauge the effectiveness of their onboarding and adoption.
+During the webinar, we polled the audience to find out their greatest digital communication need.
+The largest majority (65%) would like to better gauge the effectiveness of their onboarding and adoption.

 Q: How do you differentiate onboarding versus Customer Success, or do you consider them one in the same?
 When do you think Customer Success should be introduced in the onboarding process?